JPEasier/bicep-registry-modules/avm/res/container-service/managed-cluster/README.md

 ### Parameter: `disableLocalAccounts`

 If set to true, getting static credentials will be disabled for this cluster.
 This must only be used on Managed Clusters that are AAD enabled.
+Default is true.

 - Required: No
 - Type: bool
-- Default: `False`
+- Default: `True`

 ### Parameter: `disablePrometheusMetricsScraping`